 Liberty’s first reaction is to develop a huge crush on him.
 And troublingly enough, he seems to return her interest.
 But as time goes on she starts to see other, more suspicious things about him.
 Has her mother really gotten as lucky as it seems?

 The first impression What Lies Below gave me was that it was The Stepfather with added sexual tension.
 Just the man’s name, the universal alias John Smith, gives it away that he isn’t who he claims to be.
 Short of calling him John Doe or maybe John Galt, they couldn’t have made it more obvious.

 The film does try to inject some uncertainty into just what is going on.
 Is John just a little into his research?
-Is he getting a little to into both mother and daughter?
+Is he getting a little too into both mother and daughter?
 Or is it something even stranger?
 A particularly creepy shot of John just outside of Liberty’s shower manages to muddy things even further.
 This could, and probably should have been milked for more suspense.
-Unfortunately it’s all moot as the film’s publicity gives it away.
-And around the film’s halfway point What Lies Below tips its hand and lets us know John is indeed too good to be true.
+Unfortunately, it’s all moot as the film’s publicity gives it away.
+And around the film halfway points What Lies Below tips its hand and lets us know John is indeed too good to be true.
 From there the rest of the details are easy to fill in based on what we’ve already seen.

 Despite that, and What Lies Below does build up the suspense through the film’s last act.
 There’s a lot of running around in the dark and some rather horrifying revelations.
 Granted they’re mostly implied rather than shown, probably due to what the effects would have cost.
 There’s enough shown and heard though to get the point across and let your imagination fill in the blanks.